1992 Peruvian self-coup

 The 1992 Peruvian self-coup, sometimes known as the Fujimorazo, was performed in Peru in 1992 after President Alberto Fujimori dissolved the Congress as well as the judiciary and assumed full legislative and judicial powers.
 With the collaboration of the military, the Fujimori government arrested prominent opposition leaders and journalists, as well as seized government buildings.

 Following the coup, the Fujimori government subsequently began to implement objectives of the Green Plan.
 Most Peruvian politicians, intellectuals and journalists criticized the coup, while security forces, most of the private business sector and a substantial part of the public supported Fujimori.

 The coup ended Peru's democratic system which had been in place since the end of military rule in 1980.
+Peru's abandonment of democracy was largely supported by the public due to existing disenchantment with the actions of previous political institutions.
 The coup occurred in the context of an economic crisis, political gridlock, organized crime, and terrorism from the Shining Path.

 Background

-Under the military government of Juan Velasco Alvarado, Peru's debt increased greatly due to excessive borrowing and the 1970s energy crisis.
-The economic policy of President Alan García distanced Peru from international markets further, resulting in lower foreign investment in the country.
+Under the military government of Juan Velasco Alvarado, Peru's foreign debt increased greatly especially in the face of international shocks such as the 1970s energy crisis.
+Problems and relative isolation continued with the economic policy of President Alan García, criticised by some opponents as ‘further isolating the economy’ and leading to lower foreign investment.
 Under García, Peru experienced hyperinflation and increased confrontations with the guerrilla group Shining Path, leading the country towards high levels of instability.